BunnyGunGames/renpy-to-itch/README.md

 The work is done by the GitHub workflow file located in .github/workflows/build-and-deploy.yml.

 The workflow file calls a special docker image that is preconfigured with the tools to complete the task.

+# What build types are supported?

+Windows, Mac, Linux, and Web ().

 # License